-An MSQE student completes at least 30 credits maintaining at least a “B” in each course.
-Of these 30 credits, 24 are core courses, and 6 are electives.
-Each course counts for 3 credits.
+An MSQE degree requires satisfactory completion of at least 30 credits maintaining at least a “B” (3.0) average.
+Of these 30 credits, 24 must come from required MSQE core courses, and 6 or more are from electives approved by the student’s major advisor.

-- Microeconomics: Consumer and producer theory, economic efficiency, and welfare analysis
+- ECON 5201.
+Microeconomics: Consumer and producer theory, economic efficiency, and welfare analysis

-- Macroeconomics: Conceptual framework, and application to current macroeconomic problems
+- ECON 5202.
+Macroeconomics: Conceptual framework, and application to current macroeconomic problems

-- Mathematical Economics: Matrix algebra, optimization, and comparative statics
+- ECON 5301.
+Mathematical Economics: Matrix algebra, optimization, and comparative statics

-- Applied Econometrics I: Statistical theory and linear regression
+- ECON 5311.
+Applied Econometrics I: Statistical theory and linear regression

 Semester II (Spring)

-- Applied Econometrics II: Large sample linear regression, time series analysis, maximum likelihood, GMM, and qualitative choice models
+- ECON 5312.
+Applied Econometrics II: Large sample linear regression, time series analysis, maximum likelihood, GMM, and qualitative choice models

-- Programming and Computation with R: R programming for computational tasks on data analysis and visualization
+- ECON 5201.
+Programming and Computation with R: R programming for computational tasks on data analysis and visualization

 - Economics Elective (Open Source Programming with Python)

-- Writing Communication Economics, and Business I (optional)
+- ECON 5501.
+Writing Communication Economics, and Business I (optional)